contraexemplo/MakeItOpen/README.md

 ### None of the above, but...

-#### I am not a native English speaker
+#### I speak English and other language(s)
-- Submit a translation of the content of this repository in your mother toungue!
+- Submit a translation of the content of this repository!

 #### I am just really excited about preservation of culture!
 - Telling us how would an ideal digital collection look like